raphlinus/raphlinus.github.io/_posts/2020-04-21-prefix-sum.md

 Thanks to Brian Merchant, Matt Keeter, and msiglreith for discussions on these topics, and Jason Ekstrand for setting me straight on subgroup size concerns on Intel.

+There's a small amount of [HN discussion](https://news.ycombinator.com/item?id=23035194) of this post.

 [prefix sum]: https://en.wikipedia.org/wiki/Prefix_sum
 [Taste of GPU compute]: https://news.ycombinator.com/item?id=22880502
 [font-rs]: https://github.com/raphlinus/font-rs